Ministerial Excellence Initiative - FAQ

 - Is there a penalty if we can't attend?
 Grant recipients are required to attend two training events.

 - Are Trusted Congregational Advocates required to attend training events required of grant recipients?
-Trusted Congregational Advocates are required to attend.
+Trusted Congregational Advocates are required to attend both training events.
 Their presence is vital to training.
 Lodging and conference fees will be provided by CBF.
 Travel expenses will be at their expense.
+In order to recieve a grant, a Trusted Congregational Advocate must be enlisted by the grant recipient and must be avaiable to participate in all training events.
+In the event the TCA cannot attend training events, the grant recipient will need to withdraw from teh program until a new cohort is formed and the TCA is available to attend.

 Any other questions or comments?
 Email email@example.com.